adityayadav76/qday_prize_submission/README.md

 )
 ```

+## The Quantum Computer we used

+We used Automatski' Quantum Computer which has the below specs/features
+- 170 logical qubits
+- 10m gate depth
+- 99.999% fidelity
+- 'n' milli seconds gate execution time
+- 43 minutes coherence

 ## Running ECDLP for different curves of the competition

 ### 7 bit curve from the QDay Prize Competition (see curves.json file)